-- (1) The address of Mr. Monroe, Globalstar Holdings, LLC and Thermo Funding Company LLC is 1735 Nineteenth Street, Denver, CO 80202. - (2) Consists of 154,640 shares of common stock which are owned of record by Thermo Funding Company LLC and 1,907,216 shares which are subject to the terms of the irrevocable standby stock purchase agreement.
+(1) The address of Mr. Monroe, Globalstar Holdings, LLC and Thermo Funding Company LLC is 1735 Nineteenth Street, Denver, CO 80202.

+- (2) Consists of 154,640 (927,840 shares post-split) shares of common stock which are owned of record by Thermo Funding Company LLC and 1,907,216 shares (11,443,296 shares post-split) which are subject to the terms of the irrevocable standby stock purchase agreement.
 See "Certain Relationships and Related Party Transactions-Irrevocable Standby Stock Purchase Agreement." - (3) Based on information provided by Columbia Ventures Corporation as to its beneficial ownership.
+Some shares beneficially owned by Columbia Ventures Corporation are held in record name by Bank of America Securities LLC.
+Bank of America Securities disclaims beneficial ownership of these shares.
 The address of Columbia Ventures Corporation is 203 SE Park Place Drive #270, Vancouver, WA 98684.
-Columbia Ventures Corporation has advised us that Mr. Kenneth Peterson is the beneficial owner of the shares held by Columbia Ventures Corporation. - (4) The address of Bank of America Securities LLC is 411 N. Akard Street, Dallas, TX 75201.
-Bank of America Securities disclaims beneficial ownership of these shares. - (5) The address of QUALCOMM Incorporated is 601 S. Figueroa Street, Los Angeles, CA 90017. - (6) Mr. Monroe controls, either directly or indirectly, each of Globalstar Satellite LP, Globalstar Holdings, LLC and Thermo Funding Company LLC and, therefore, is deemed the beneficial owner of the shares held by such entities. - (7) Consists of 20,000 shares of common stock that may be acquired upon the exercise of a currently exercisable stock option.
+Columbia Ventures Corporation has advised us that Mr. Kenneth Peterson is the beneficial owner of the shares held by Columbia Ventures Corporation. - (4) The address of QUALCOMM Incorporated is 601 S. Figueroa Street, Los Angeles, CA 90017. - (5) Mr. Monroe controls, either directly or indirectly, each of Globalstar Satellite LP, Globalstar Holdings, LLC and Thermo Funding Company LLC and, therefore, is deemed the beneficial owner of the shares held by such entities. - (6) Consists of 20,000 shares (120,000 shares post-split) of common stock that may be acquired upon the exercise of a currently exercisable stock option.